 To translate: The oil in the mix helps disperse the lecithin to the pan surface, while the lecithin helps to spread the oil around the pan, and both serve to prevent the food from sticking to it.
 All that is why I am a fan of lecithin-based nonstick coatings and recommend using them with every pan bread or pizza (again, even those that get a coating of oil on their undersides, like focaccia and pan pizzas).

 What I am not a fan of is canned nonstick spray, because of the waste, the environmentally-nasty propellants, and the expense.
 Which is why I use homemade nonstick spread instead, which works just as well, if a tiny bit more of a hassle to use since it must be brushed on rather than sprayed.
-It is dead simple to make, once you have the necessary bottle of powdered or granulated lecithin, which, though a little hard to come by, can be found in health food stores, some supermarkets, or online.
+It is dead simple to make, once you have the necessary bottle of powdered or granulated lecithin1, which, though a little hard to come by, can be found in health food stores, some supermarkets, or online.

 My old formula was oil-based and runny, but I now prefer a semi-solid paste made from a mixture of refined coconut oil and a little vegetable oil, because it adheres to the pan in a thick layer and tends to stay where you put it, even on vertical surfaces.